Fake news: France

 France saw an uptick in amounts of disinformation and propaganda, primarily in the midst of election cycles.
 A study looking at the diffusion of political news during the 2017 presidential election cycle suggests that one in four links shared in social media comes from sources that actively contest traditional media narratives.
 Facebook corporate deleted 30,000 Facebook accounts in France associated with fake political information.

 In April 2017, Emmanuel Macron's presidential campaign was attacked by the fake news articles more than the campaigns of conservative candidate Marine Le Pen and socialist candidate Benoît Hamon.
-One of the fake articles even announced that Marine Le Pen won the presidency before the people of France had even voted.
-Macron's professional and private emails, as well as memos, contracts and accounting documents were posted on a file sharing website.
+One of the fake articles even announced that Le Pen won the presidency before the people of France had even voted.
+Macron's professional and private emails, as well as memos, contracts and accounting documents were posted on a file-sharing website.
 The leaked documents were mixed with fake ones in social media in an attempt to sway the upcoming presidential election.
 Macron said he would combat fake news of the sort that had been spread during his election campaign.

 Initially, the leak was attributed to APT28, a group tied to Russia's GRU military intelligence directorate.
 However, the head of the French cyber-security agency, ANSSI, later said that there was no evidence that the hack leading to the leaks had anything to do with Russia, saying that the attack was so simple, that "we can imagine that it was a person who did this alone.
 They could be in any country."